VietnamJC.com Second Page.

 Browser back for previous page.

 My Vietnam experience wasn't all bad.
 We had rare pleasant interchanges with locals.
 When I could, I traded C rations for rice with them.
 Rice took some time to cook but it was a great change of pace from those C-rations.
 I don't remember, but if this Montagnard villager spoke any English, I likely bought or traded rice from him.
-Not all bad, but plenty...
+Not all bad, but it was plenty...
 My friend Wayne was killed in action shortly after this picture was taken.

 Joe Cummings left and Max Worthington.
 Max was wounded in a firefight but recovered to serve out his tour in base camp as mail clerk.
 Still email with him once in a while.